 ‘Fernando was a vile human being,’ Jason Webster wrote in Violencia, his magnificent history of Spain. ‘…being at once revengeful, petty, treacherous, cowardly, deceitful, self-obsessed … and utterly lacking any aptitude to be king.’

-With his villainous landowners, aristocracy and bishops, King Fernando strangled the infant liberal state at birth.
+With his villainous landowners, aristocracy and bishops, King Fernando strangled the infant liberal democracy at birth.
 Universities were closed – you don’t want uppity peasants learning stuff; censorship returned and, it beggars belief, the Inquisition was reinstated ‘as a symbol of national identity.’
 With the backing of the Church, Fernando’s new force of secret police set out across the land to hunt down the 300 men who had written the first liberal constitution in Europe.

 Richer than God

 Elizabeth II decreed that the wife of King Charles III was to be known as the Queen Consort – even though Mrs Parker-Bowles is divorced and married in a Catholic Church, not the Church of England, of which Charles is now God’s man on earth.
 Rules, for monarchy, like Lords and Cabinet ministers, are flexible.

-The Queen had a personal bank account of some £530 million and an art collection worth a sum far greater than £1 billion – and as much as £10 billion.
+The Queen had a personal bank account of some £530 million and an art collection worth a sum greater than £1 billion – and as much as £10 billion.
 She owned vast tracts of land across the world and was the owner, not the tenant, of Balmoral Castle and the Sandringham Estate.
 Prince Andrew received an undisclosed allowance from the Queen from her Duchy of Lancaster estate, millions of pounds of which were spent fighting sexual abuse charges in the United States.
 To protect the Firm, as the Royal Family calls itself, Andrew was been stripped of his titles, though not his protection and privileges.